 Staffa is one of the highlights of any family trip to the Hebrides.
 However, as it is an uninhabited island, there are no shops, cafés or other visitor facilities – please bring any food or drink with you.

 Appropriate footwear and clothing are essential.
 Take care whilst walking, as there are slippery rocks and unfenced, steep cliffs.

 Guided walks are available throughout the summer.
 Ranger-led activities to meet curriculum requirements can be organised for school groups by prior arrangement.

 Due to the terrain, access onto Staffa is not advisable for wheelchair users.
 For those with mobility difficulties, the ferry is accessible with assistance.

 There are steps to the top of the island and the path to Fingal’s Cave is uneven.

-Staffa is 7 miles W of Mull and 6 miles NE of Iona.
+Staffa is 7 miles west of Mull and 6 miles north-east of Iona.

 Landing is dependent on suitable weather conditions.

 Caledonian MacBrayne, in conjunction with local operators, run day tours from Oban in the summer.